marcfielding1/shell-test/README.md

 # shell-test
 Star Ship Tracking API!

-FYI I haven't quite started yet but I will get this in the next hour or two.

-This readme will be updated as I work, initial notes based on the spec provided.
+This readme will be updated as I work from feature branches merging into develop, initial notes based on the spec provided.
 Will let you guys know when done.

 # Initial notes